 All State funds under this program must be assigned to a specific account.
 If an institution receives more than one grant award, separate accounts must be established for each.
-For this grant cycle, grant payments are disbursed in two payments, 50% at the beginning of the project period, and 50% after the project's interim report has been received and approved.
+For this grant cycle, grant payments are requested by invoice on a reimbursement schedule.
+25% of the total grant award will be disbursed at the beginning of the project period.
 Expenditures exceeding the grant budget will be the responsibility of the recipient institution.